 Learn more about returning to campus after quarantine and isolation.

-Students entering many buildings to attend in-person classes may be checked at the building entrance to make sure that they are wearing a required face covering and to verify their Building Access status.
+Students entering many buildings to attend in-person classes may be checked at the building entrance to verify their Building Access status.

 In the classroom